-In Word 2013, when you click the File menu, your document disappears and you'll see this screen:
+In Word 2013 and, when you click the File menu, your document disappears and you'll see this screen:

-Click on Open from the menu on the left and the right hand side will change to this:
+Click on Open from the menu on the left and the right hand side will change to this in Word 2013:

-If your document is listed under Recent Documents, simply click it to open it up.
-If it's not under Recent Documents, select a location under the Open heading.
-Click on the Computer item and the screen will change to this:
+If your document is listed under Recent or Older Documents, simply click it to open it up.
+If it's not theres, select a location under the Open heading.
+Click on the Computer or This PC item and the screen will change to this:

 In all Word versions, the Open dialogue box appears, and looks like the image below:

 The Open dialogue box looks very similar to the Save As dialogue box.
 Notice, though, that the File name text box is blank.
 If you can't see your document in the Documents Library section, you can click where it says All Word Documents.
 You'll then see a list of file types that can be opened with Microsoft Word: